 "That's it!
 I can't take all this bloody moping anymore!"
 Ginny spins me around to face her, bracing both hands on my shoulders.
 "You were doing so well when we got here, Hermione, what happened?"

-She pulls my eyes back to hers, a determined gleam present in them, "I want you to repeat after me," Ginny orders, intent looking into my eyes, "My name is Hermione Granger."
+She pulls my eyes back to hers, a determined gleam present in them.
+"I want you to repeat after me," Ginny orders, intently looking into my eyes, "My name is Hermione Granger."

 Exhaling dramatically, I roll my eyes and whine, "For the love of—"

-I know full well that wallowing in self-pity like a pampered, ill-tempered child isn't going to fly well with my almost-annoyingly headstrong best friend, Ginny Weasley.
+I know full well that wallowing in self-pity like a pampered, ill-tempered child isn't going to work with my almost-annoyingly headstrong best friend, Ginny Weasley.

 "Good, that's a start," Ginny encourages, "Now say, 'I'm the smartest woman alive and men want me'."

 I clamp my objection and follow instructions.
 "I'm the smartest witch alive and men want me."

 She smirked.
 "Now say it all together."

 I fold my arms.
 "My name is Hermione Granger.
 I'm the smartest witch alive and men want me."

 Ginny nods with conviction and drops her hands.
 "Now, smile like you mean it."
 And she flashes one bright grin of her own.